-(Filter drop-down menu) Select a filter to launch the corresponding search.
+(Filter drop-down menu)Select a filter to launch the corresponding search.
 The list will suggest filters that have been saved previously and for certain Views, predefined filters.
-Selecting the entry (New filter) allows reinitializing the filter by selecting the criteria selection.
-Save Save as a customized filter the criteria defined in the Filter panel described in the next section.
-You can save a new filter using the button "Save as" based on an existing filter or a predefined filter offered in certain Views.
-Once a filter has been saved, it will be automatically offered in the list of filters.
-Delete Delete a customized filter saved earlier.
+Selecting the entry (New filter) allows the filter to be reinitialized by selecting the criteria selection.